KelTec SU-16

-SU-16 refers to a series of semi-automatic rifles and carbines manufactured by Kel-Tec CNC Industries, Inc. of Cocoa, Florida, referred to in KelTec's marketing as "Sport Utility rifles".
+SU-16 refers to a series of semi-automatic rifles and carbines manufactured by KelTec CNC Industries, Inc. of Cocoa, Florida, referred to in KelTec's marketing as "Sport Utility rifles".
 The SU-16 series is notable for its compact, lightweight and simple design; and for being able to be broken down and folded into a compact configuration for transportation and storage.
 While the barrel, bolt-carrier and mechanism are steel, the SU-16's stock, receiver, and fore end are manufactured of high-strength polymer plastic.